DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/constraints/constraint_primitive.md

       type: string
       is_required: true
 ```
-In this example, is_required is a Bool field.
-If a value not interpretable as a Bool, then the Bool constraint will fail.
+In this example, 'is_required' is a Bool field.
+If a value not interpretable as a Bool, then the 'bool' constraint will fail.

 ## Date
 Verify that a date value is interpretable as a date.
 Date should be in Year-Day-month format.